mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 Notes:

-- `nn.LSTM` is more like a layer than a neuron, as happens with `nn.RNN`; its equivalent would be `nn.Linear`.
-Additionally, `nn.LSTM` can have several layers inside.
+- LSTM units are defined with `nn.LSTM` in Pytorch, and although they are called *units*, they are more like a layer than a neuron, akin to `nn.RNN`; its equivalent would be `nn.Linear`.
+Additionally, `nn.LSTM` can have several stacked layers inside.
 - We can pass one vector after the another in a loop.
-However, it's more efficient to pass several vectors together in a tensor.
-Note this is not a batch - a batch would be another grouping on top of that.
-It is rather a sequence.
-If a vector is a word, it would be a sentence!
+However, it's more efficient to pass a sequence of vectors together in a tensor.
+On top of a sequence, we can define batches of sequences.
+While sequences are usually defined by the application programmer, I'd advise to create batches automatically with the [Pytorch `DataLoader`](https://pytorch.org/docs/stable/data.html) API, as shown in the project [text_generator](https://github.com/mxagar/text_generator).
 - When we input a sequence, we get as output a sequence of the same length; the output sequence is composed of hidden memory state vectors.
 The size of a hidden state vector doesn't need to be the same as the size of an input vector.
+This can be seen in the project [text_generator](https://github.com/mxagar/text_generator), too; if you'd like more explanations, I encourage you to read [my blog post on that project](https://mikelsagardia.io/blog/text-generation-rnn.html).
+- RNNs have many hyperparameters and it can be overwhelming to select the correct starting set.
+[Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) gives a great collection of hints in his project [char-rnn](https://github.com/karpathy/char-rnn); these are implemented in [text_generator](https://github.com/mxagar/text_generator).

 ```python
 import torch